Michael Barker (British Army officer): Early life and military career

 Michael Barker was born on 15 October 1884 in Wells, Somerset.
 He joined the British Army as a second lieutenant in the 4th (Militia) Battalion, East Surrey Regiment on 28 February 1902, and served with this battalion in South Africa during the Second Boer War, returning home in October 1902.

 After his return, he took a regular commission in the Lincolnshire Regiment in 1903.
+He served as an adjutant in May 1910.

-He served throughout World War I with the Lincolnshire Regiment and was awarded the Distinguished Service Order (DSO) in 1917, ending the war the following year as a lieutenant colonel.
+He served throughout the First World War with the Lincolnshire Regiment and was awarded the Distinguished Service Order in 1917 and a Bar to the award in 1918, ending the war the following year as a lieutenant colonel.

 Between the wars

-Soon after the end of the war he attended the Staff College, Camberley, and later commanded the 2nd Battalion, York and Lancaster Regiment from 1927 to 1931 before being promoted to brigadier as a staff officer at Eastern Command.
+Soon after the end of the First World War, Barker attended the Staff College, Camberley, and later commanded the 2nd Battalion, York and Lancaster Regiment from 1927 to 1931 before being promoted to brigadier as a staff officer at Eastern Command.
 He became Director of Recruiting and Organization at the War Office in 1936 and British Forces in Palestine and Trans-Jordan in 1939, during the final stages of the Arab revolt in Palestine.
+He was promoted to lieutenant general, which was antedated to 7 June 1935.

-World War II
+Second World War

-During World War II he served as commander of I Corps from April 1940, before being replaced during the latter stages of the Battle of Dunkirk by Major-General The Hon.
+During the Second World War, Barker served as commander of I Corps from April 1940, before being replaced during the latter stages of the Battle of Dunkirk by Major General The Hon.
 Harold Alexander, commanding the 1st Division.
-His performance there was undistinguished; according to Alan Brooke commanding II Corps he suffered a nervous breakdown; he was overwrought with work (and was) impossible to deal with.
+His performance there was undistinguished; according to Alan Brooke, commanding II Corps, Barker suffered a nervous breakdown; he was "overwrought with work (and was) impossible to deal with".
 His then-subordinate, Bernard Montgomery, remarked that "only a madman would give a corps to Barker."
 His active military service was finished, and he served for a year as head of Aldershot Command before retiring from the army later that year.

 Barker died in 1960, aged 75, in Colchester, Essex.

 Personal life

 Barker married Barbara Maude Bentall in Essex in October 1914.
-He was the father of Michael John Eustace Barker (1915–1995) who became, among other things, a merchant sailor, and who was, allegedly, the lover of Stephen Spender and, later, W. H. Auden for a time during World War II.
+He was the father of Michael John Eustace Barker (1915–1995) who became a merchant sailor and was, allegedly, the lover of Stephen Spender and, later, W. H. Auden for a time during the Second World War.
 "Jack", as he was known, wrote an autobiography, "No Moaning There!", published in 1962.